 We found 4 orthopedic surgeons who accept Cigna FocusIn EPO near Waxahachie, TX.

-Dr. Robert Roye is an orthopedic surgeon and sports medicine specialist in Waxahachie, TX.
-Patients rated Dr. Roye highly, giving him an average of 4.5 stars out of 5.
-Clinical interests for Dr. Roye include knee replacement, sleeve gastrectomy, and revision hip arthroplasty.
-His professional affiliations include Baylor Scott & White Health and Pine Creek Medical Center.
-He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and more.
-He attended the University of Texas Health Science Center at San Antonio, School of Medicine and then went on to complete his residency at the University of Oklahoma Health Sciences Center.
+Dr. Robert Roye specializes in orthopedics/orthopedic surgery and sports medicine.
+He is rated 4.5 stars out of 5 by his patients.
+Areas of expertise for Dr. Roye include knee replacement, sleeve gastrectomy, and revision hip arthroplasty.
+Dr. Roye's hospital/clinic affiliations include Baylor Scott & White Health and Pine Creek Medical Center.
+Dr. Roye honors Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and more.
+Before completing his residency at the University of Oklahoma Health Sciences Center, Dr. Roye attended medical school at the University of Texas Health Science Center at San Antonio, School of Medicine.

 Clinical interests: Sleeve Gastrectomy, Roux-En-y Gastric Bypass, Laparoscopic Roux-En-y Gastric Bypass, Revision ...
 (Read more)

-Dr. James Ellis is a specialist in orthopedics/orthopedic surgery.
-His areas of expertise include the following: knee surgery, hip surgery, and wrist surgery.
-He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-After attending the University of North Texas Health Science Center, Texas College of Osteopathic Medicine for medical school, Dr. Ellis completed his residency training at Hennepin County Medical Center.
-Dr. Ellis is conversant in Spanish.
-He is professionally affiliated with Baylor Scott & White Health.
+Dr. James Ellis' area of specialization is orthopedics/orthopedic surgery.
+He attended the University of North Texas Health Science Center, Texas College of Osteopathic Medicine and then went on to complete his residency at Hennepin County Medical Center.
+Dr. Ellis's clinical interests include knee surgery, hip surgery, and wrist surgery.
+He honors Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+He is conversant in Spanish.
+He is affiliated with Baylor Scott & White Health.

 Clinical interests: Wrist Surgery, Elbow Surgery, Knee Surgery, Musculoskeletal Problems, Shoulder Arthroscopy, ...
 (Read more)